cncf/tag-env-sustainability/website/content/landscape/_index.md

 and the usage of bounce buffer/SWIOTLB might cost more energy.
 However, the confidential workload is hard to be observed due to security concerns.

-Quantifying embedded carbon emissions is also very challenging as manufactural details (embodied emissions) are not being incorporated into information for holistic quantification by consumers of manufactured technology.
+Quantifying embedded carbon emissions is also very challenging as manufacturing details (embodied emissions) are not being incorporated into information for holistic quantification by consumers of manufactured technology.
 This is out of the scope of this white paper, however this TAG encourages interested readers to suggest guidance, best practices, methods, and mechanisms to quantify these emissions by filing an issue or pull request on our [repository](https://github.com/cncf/tag-env-sustainability).
 <!-- We may want to put some directions though // +1, would this be guidance/best practice on methods to quantify these emissions or guidance on methods to mitigate these emissions? -->